 The new NCL cruise terminal is expected to generate around USD 24 million gross revenue (starting FY2018), with an estimated increase of 3% each year.
 By the signed in April 2018 agreement, NCL guarantees Miami-Dade County a minimum of 1,3 million passengers annually.
 The deal created approx 155 new full-time jobs.

 By the agreement, NCL received preferential berthing rights at the new terminal.
-This means priority docking of vessels from the fleets of NCL, Oceania Cruises and RSSC (Regent Seven Seas Cruises).
+This means priority docking of vessels from the fleets of NCL, Oceania and RSSC-Regent.
 The required minimum number of cruise ship calls (per fiscal year) is 45, which is 15 more than by the previous agreement.

 (NEW) Virgin Voyages "Terminal V"

 On November 28, 2018, Richard Branson (Virgin Group's Founder) and Tom McAlpin (Virgin Voyages' President and CEO) officially announced in Miami City company's plans to build a new (exclusive) cruise terminal in PortMiami.

 "Virgin Voyages Terminal" is sized 100,000 ft2 (9300 m2) and will be located on seaport's northwestern side.
 Approval for the project was given on Sept 20, 2019, with subsequent berthing agreement deal.